The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 Three Learning Paradigms

-- Method: update parameters via RL
+- Method: Update parameters via RL

-- Value: solidify experience into parameters
+- Value: Solidify experience into parameters

-- Case: Kimi K2’s Model as Agent
+- Example: Kimi K2’s Model as Agent

-- Method: leverage the Transformer’s attention mechanism
+- Method: Use the attention mechanism of Transformers

 - Breakthroughs: